pkic/pkimm/categories/knowledge-and-training/_index.md

 #### Assessment

-- Review education plan and it alignment with the training plan
+- Review education plan and its alignment with the training plan
 - Interview personnel to verify their educational goals
 - Validate education records